pfeilbr/hugging-face-playground/README.md

 based on [Hugging Face Transformers Package &#8211; What Is It and How To Use It - KDnuggets](https://www.kdnuggets.com/2021/02/hugging-face-transformer-basics.html)

+* NLP researchers and educators seeking to use/study/extend large-scale transformers models
+* hands-on practitioners who want to fine-tune those models and/or serve them in production
+* engineers who just want to download a pretrained model and use it to solve a given NLP task.

 ## Demo

 ```sh